dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 ---

-## 4. User Segmentation & Targeting Dashboard
+## 4. User Segmentation & Targeting
 **🎯 Goal:** Segment users by behavior, profession, and region to personalize marketing and onboarding.

 ### 1. Regional Segmentation